kmedved/darko_parser/README.md

 ## Canonical dataframe columns

-Each parsed play-by-play row exposes a common set of columns that are designed to interoperate with downstream tools such as `nba_parser`.
+Each parsed play-by-play row exposes a common set of columns that are designed to interoperate with downstream analytics tools without requiring external parser dependencies.
 In addition to the core fields (`eventmsgtype`, `pctimestring`, `player1_id`, etc.) the dataframe now
 includes: